 Don’t Focus TOO Much on Your Triceps

 Don’t be so obsessed with your bat wings that you don’t methodically work the large muscles in your back and thighs.
 By focusing on large muscle groups, you create a metabolic fire that optimizes fat burning.
 Think squats and deadlifts, and make sure you’re using a challenging resistance.
-Throw in some explosive movements like dumbbell or kettlebell swings.
+Throw in some explosive movements like a dumbbell or kettlebell swings.
 Remember, you’re trying to burn fat off the back of your arms!

 Diet Counts Too